sterenziani/Picture-Encrypter/README.md

 ## Example runs

-Being camouflage a valid directory with pictures of size 300x300, such as Alfred's
+If camouflage is a valid directory with pictures of size 300x300, such as Alfred's

 - ./ss d img/Alfred.bmp 4 camouflage

+If the directory camouflage contains at least 5 camouflage pictures of a picture encrypted with k=5:

+- ./ss r recovered.bmp 5 camouflage